-- (4) Cooling goals - 5.
-Know field management of hypothermic team members and find subjects, including: - a.
+- a.
 Incipient hypothermia - b.
-Signs and symptoms of bad hypothermia - c.
-Diagnosing hypothermia without a thermometer - d.
-Treating bad hypothermia in the field, including: - (1) Insulating and adding heat as much as possible - (2) Not being concerned about rewarming shock in the field except to evacuate the patient flat - (3) Avoiding bumps that might cause ventricular fibrillation - (4) Dealing with severe hypothermia that might mimic death, including questions of whether to start external cardiac compressions or not and the efficacy of extended CPR even if interrupted - 6.
+Mild hypothermia - c.
+Signs and symptoms of severe hypothermia - d.
+Diagnosing hypothermia without a thermometer - e.
+Treating severe hypothermia in the field, including: - (1) Insulating and adding heat as much as possible - (2) Not being concerned about rewarming shock in the field except to evacuate the patient flat - (3) Avoiding bumps that might cause ventricular fibrillation - (4) Dealing with severe hypothermia that might mimic death, including questions of whether to start external cardiac compressions or not and the efficacy of extended CPR even if interrupted - 6.
 Know standard wilderness first aid treatment of: - a.
 Minor and major wounds - b.
-Blisters - c.
-Burns including grading of burns and assessing extent of burns using the size of the patient's hand as a guide - d.
+Blisters - Burns, including grading of burns and assessing extent of burns using the size of the patient's hand as a guide - d.
 Nosebleeds - 7.
 Musculoskeletal - a.
-Know management of musculoskeletal injuries, including: - (1) Bruises/contusions - (2) Sprains and strains - (3) Twisting injuries of the ankle including the Ottawa criteria - (4) Closed and open fractures
+Know management of musculoskeletal injuries, including: - (1) Bruises/contusions

+- (2) Sprains and strains

+- (3) Twisting injuries of the ankle including the Ottawa criteria for not needing X-rays or urgent medical treatment, and field taping for ankle sprains

+- (4) Closed and open fractures

 - (5) Joint dislocations including how to reduct digit and patella but not other dislocations

 - (6) Improvised splinting

-- (7) Understanding the pathophysiology of compartment syndrome and recognizing compartment syndrome
+- (7) Understanding the pathophysiology of compartment syndrome, recognizing potential compartment syndrome and knowing the urgency of diagnosing and treating it

 - b.
 Be able to apply and secure both pre-made and improvised extremity splints

-- 8. Know basic multisystem trauma recognition and management, including the concepts of the Golden hour in the golden day, and general principles for managing multisystem trauma in the backcountry
+- 8. Know basic multisystem trauma recognition and management, including the concepts of the Golden hour and the golden day, and general principles for managing multisystem trauma in the backcountry

 - 9. Know common injury patterns from lightning strikes, and know triage and immediate treatment for a group struck by lightning

 - 10. Know search-and-rescue-focused, standard wilderness first aid level assessment and management of trauma, including:

 - a.
 Head (brain) trauma

 - b.
 Pelvic fractures

 - c.
-Possible spinal injury including the NEXUS criteria and the need to prevent decubiti
+Possible spinal injury including the NEXUS criteria and the need to prevent decubiti Using the NEXUS criteria to "clear" the cervical spine in the field and avoid the need for "immobilization" and the risks of "immobilization"

 - d.
 Chest trauma including:

 - (1) Pneumothorax

 - (2) Hemothorax

 - (3) Broken ribs

 - (4) Flail chest

 - (5) Sucking chest wounds

 - (6) Submersion injury

 - 11. Know how to recognize and treat "dry" and envenomated bites from local pit vipers

 - 12. Know standard wilderness first aid level recognition and treatment of common or severe medical problems, including "red flags" (indicators of a serious problem), specifically:

 - a.
 Hypoglycemia

 - b.
 Chest pain

 - c.
 Decreased level of consciousness

 - d.
 Seizures

 - 13. Know "red flags" (indicators of a serious problem) for the following medical problems:

 - a.
 Abdominal pain

 - b.
 Vomiting and diarrhea

 - c.
 Urine problems including urinary tract infection and hematuria (blood in urine)

 - d.
 Cough

 - e.
 Fever

 - 14. Know the seriousness of:

 - a.
 Persistent blurred vision

 - b.
 Uncontrolled nasal or other bleeding

 - c.
 Head injury with decreasing level of consciousness

 - d.
 Airway compromise

 - 15. Know how to recognize immediate stress reactions, and to provide basic psychological first aid [moved immediate stress reactions to Field IV]

 - 16. Know the factors that go into evacuation urgency decisions

 - 17. Know basic improvised evacuation methods, including:

 - a.
+Poles-and-blanket and poles-and-parkas stretchers

+- b.
 Split-coil and sling piggyback carries

-- b.
+- c.
 Packstraps and pole carry

-- c.
-Poles-and-blanket and poles-and-parkas stretchers